 - Working flat in rows (instead of in the round with joins) is simpler to start.

 - If you need to take a break from your finger crochet, use a large crochet stitch marker or a clip to keep the active loop from pulling.

-- Getting correct gauge can be tricky until you learn how to adjust your tension.
+- Getting the correct gauge can be tricky until you learn how to adjust your tension.
 Choose projects where the gauge isn't vital, such as scarves and blankets.